 Below is a chronology of their involvement with football in the first ten post-war years.

 1945.
 Australians were still fighting in Borneo when Group 9 restarted the Cup.
 Baden was key for the Wyalong’s first challenge on 4 July.
 The return of Kevin from army duty was keenly anticipated but he wasn’t discharged in time.
 Both brothers played in the challenge against Cowra.
-However Cowra which could draw from the two military camps and at last embraced the indigenous talent from Erambie, were unbeatable.
+However Cowra which could draw from two military camps and at last embraced the indigenous talent at Erambie were unbeatable.